Yusuf (surah): Other findings

-Along with the three crucial events that marked the revelation for Muhammad, scholars have mentioned other incidents that led to the revelation of the sura.
+Along with the three crucial events that marked the revelation for Muhammad, religious scholars have mentioned other incidents that led to the revelation of the sura.
 The Quraysh wanted to test Muhammad, as they were in disbelief of his knowledge and spiritual capabilities.
 They did not believe him to be a prophet and planned to trick him by asking a question that only a true prophet would be able to answer.
-The story of Yūsuf and his brothers, was one that was not heard of, as the people of Makkah held no knowledge of this story.
-Also translated as Joseph (son of Jacob) it was known to the Christian and Jewish cultures and not heard of by the Quraysh.
-To recite this story would show true prophecy, but people had no faith that Muhammad would possess this gift.
-When Muhammad was questioned, he revealed through his revelation all his knowledge about the untold story.
+The story of Yūsuf and his brothers, according to some religious scholars, was one that was known among Christians and Jews, but not heard of by the Quraysh.
+To recite this story would show true revelation, and so it was seen as proof of Muhammad's prophecy.

-Following the hardships faced within the city of Makkah, the story of Yūsuf was later revealed to uplift people's spirits.
-They questioned, "O Messenger of Allah, why don't you tell us the stories of those before us who also suffered?"
-This was a time of abrupt chaos as the Muslims were being persecuted and later forced to leave.
-This is posed as the second conclusion to the revelation.
+Following the hardships faced within the city of Mecca, the story of Yūsuf is said to have been revealed to uplift people's spirits.
+His followers asked, "O Messenger of Allah, why don't you tell us the stories of those before us who also suffered?"